Linguistic imperialism: Latin

+French

-The English language during the Middle Ages was an object of linguistic imperialism by the French language, particularly following the Norman conquest.
-For hundreds of years, French or Anglo-Norman was the language of administration (See Law French) and therefore a language of higher status in England.
+The English language during the Middle Ages was an object of linguistic imperialism by the French language, particularly following the Norman Conquest.
+For hundreds of years, French or Anglo-Norman was the language of administration (see Law French) and therefore a language of higher status in England.
 Latin remained the tongue of church and learning.
 Although many words introduced by the Normans are today indistinguishable by most English-speakers from native Germanic words, later-learned loanwords, copied from Latin or French may "sound more cultured" to a native English-speaker.